-Food Allergy Program (POLICY 7:285)
+FOOD ALLERGY PROGRAM (POLICY 7:285)

-This program identifies student with food allergies, prevents exposure to known allergies, and provides response to allergic reactions with prompt recognition of symptoms and treatment.
+This program identifies students with food allergies, prevents exposure to known allergens, and provides response to allergic reactions with prompt recognition of symptoms and treatment.
 It also designates education and training for staff about the management of students with food allergies.
 This program is facilitated by the District's Wellness Committee.